The random normal matrix model: insertion of a point charge: Introduction and main results

-From a naive point of view it might seem obvious that each limiting kernel should be symmetric.
-The question is however nontrivial -- it is connected to the vanishing of a certain entire function $G(z)$, as explained in Section \ref{ud}.
-We will not be able to completely settle the problem here.
+From a naive point of view it might seem obvious that each limiting kernel in Theorem \ref{mt2} should be symmetric.
+The question is however quite subtle; it is connected to the vanishing of a certain entire function $G(z)$, as explained in Section \ref{ud}.
+However, if the potential is algebraic (and the droplet is connected), then we are in fact able to show that each limiting kernel is symmetric.
+Hence Theorem \ref{mt22} will follow as a consequence of Theorem \ref{mt2}.

-However, under some additional assumptions which we now describe, we will obtain a positive answer.